antonioleal/myslackbuilds/README.md

 *Note: updater is available for this package*
 ## silk (slapt-get + slapt-src frontend)
- Silk is a frontend for slapt-get and slapt-src.
+ Silk is a frontend for slapt-get, slapt-src, sbopkg and slackpkg.
- It implements the more common commands and simplifies the operation of both programs by unifying the syntax and their execution.
+ It implements the more common commands and simplifies the operation of these programs by providing a common syntax.

 - Category: system